 We are all capable of doing too much work, getting stressed, doing things that cause us grief, anxiety and stress – but how can we prevent it?

 In this lesson, David Hyner explains how we need to make ‘de-stressing’ an habitual behaviour.

 Finance departments often see ‘Sales’ as revenue, but ‘Marketing’ as a cost on the business.
 In this lesson, Thomas Barta, a C-suite marketing consultant to many Fortune 500 CEOs, explains why it is so important for marketers to ensure they are recognized as a revenue driver.

 When building a business, people often think that they just need to make as much money as quickly as possible.

-In this lesson, Guy Rigby – chartered accountant, entrepreneur, author, mentor and advisor to dynamic owner-managed businesses – sets out the essentials to building and selling a business.
+In this lesson, Guy Rigby – a chartered accountant, entrepreneur, author, mentor and advisor to dynamic owner-managed businesses – explains that it’s a bit more nuanced than that.

 Since we were small children, we all love stories, and that is important from a marketing point of view as well.
 In this lesson, Speaker, Media and Presentation coach Michael Dodd, explains how stories work in business and how you find them.